pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 :::

-::::::{dropdown} Instructions for license files within the GitHub interface
+::::::{dropdown} Instructions for adding a license files within the GitHub interface
+:color: primary

 :::::{tab-set}